-South Ossetia considers the eventuality to join the Russian Federation through a referendum that will change the geopolitical chessboard of the Caucasus and influence the dynamics between Moscow and Tbilisi.
+South Ossetia considers the eventuality of joining the Russian Federation through a referendum that will change the geopolitical chessboard of the Caucasus and influence the dynamics between Moscow and Tbilisi.

 According to Alan Tadtaev, the Chairman of the South Ossetian Parliament, an initiative group has been formed in South Ossetia to deal with the issue of holding a referendum on joining the Russian Federation.
 The initiative group will send a corresponding statement to the Central Election Commission suggesting also the candidates of the commissioners whose functions will be documenting the issue and favouring the setting of the date of the referendum.

 The chairman of the parliament said that the initiative group included the head of state Anatoly Bibilov, former presidents, deputies of the first convocation, social activists and representatives of ministries and departments.

 Tadtaev said that holding a referendum is a matter of the near future.
 Legal actions are already being carried out, thanks to which it will be possible to begin the procedure for joining the Russian Federation.
 In conclusion, he noted that joining Russia is an age-old dream of the Ossetian people.
 Previously, Anatoly Bibilov announced to the media and his electorate that the country was ready for a referendum and to join the Russian Federation shortly.

 “I believe that unification with Russia is our strategic goal.
 This is our path and an aspiration of our people.
 We should continue along this path.
 The corresponding legal measures will be made in the near future.
 The Republic of South Ossetia will become part of its historical homeland – Russia”.